ark-lang/ark-docs/functions.md

 ## Function Return Types
 A function that has no return type specified will return nothing.
-The function in the exmaple above returns an integer.
+The function in the example above returns an integer.
 A function return type is denoted with an arrow "->", followed by the type that the function returns.

 ```
 // returns an integer